 Here is how it works:

 Say you have a device with a battery rated 4000 mAh, 5 volts.
-Its power capacity would be (5 x 4000)/1000 = 20 Wh.
+Its power capacity would be:

 Is a Portable Solar Panel Worth It for Camping?

-If you get portable solar panels for your camping trip, then you will certainly get your money’s worth.
 When you go off-grid – to a location without electricity – portable solar panels will come in handy in helping you harness solar power.
 With the power from the panel, you can recharge your devices and run some low-power devices.

 Do you know what is even better than a portable solar panel?
 A solar panel kit.
 Such solar panel kits come with battery packs that store some power.
 So, even without the sun, you have some electricity.